Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Learning the Withheld Potion Pair

 \end{enumerate}

-We highlight a counterintuitive observation, where the exact match accuracy ($\mathbb{P}[C \mid A \cap B]$) rises before the correct half accuracy ($\mathbb{P} [B \mid A]$).
-This effect is caused by an adjacency bias, where the model exploits correlations in reward features to identify the set of stones adjacent to the query start stone $x_q$.
-Since $hl_{support} = 1$, there are three stones adjacent to $x_q$.
-For instance, in Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition} (left), if $x_q = S8$ is the start query stone with a +15 reward feature value, the adjacent stones always have a reward feature of +1 (in both same and other halves).
-Similarly, for $x_q = S3$, the adjacent stones always have a reward feature value of either +1 or -3.
-This correlation allows the model to identify adjacent neighbors without learning the full latent graph structure.
+We highlight a counterintuitive observation: the exact match accuracy ($\mathbb{P}[C \mid A \cap B]$) rises before the correct half accuracy ($\mathbb{P} [B \mid A]$).
+This effect is caused by an adjacency bias, where the model exploits the reward structure to identify the set of stones adjacent to the query start stone $x_i$.
+For a 1-hop transition, $x_i$ has three adjacent stones.
+For instance, in Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition} (left), if $x_i = S8$ is the start query stone with a +15 reward feature value, the adjacent stones always have a reward feature of +1 (in both the same and other halves).
+For $x_i = S3$, with reward = -1, the adjacent stones always have a reward feature value of either +1 or -3.
+This structure allows the model to identify adjacent neighbors without having access to the full latent graph structure.

-The transient reduction in the correct half performance ($H_{chem}^{(other)}$ - orange curve), epochs $\approx$ 120-200, confirms this effect.
-Crucially, two out of three stones adjacent to any $x_q$ reside in the same half (the incorrect half), whereas the true target is located in the other half (the correct half).
-Therefore, as the model learns to predict the adjacent stones based on the presence of the 1-hop transitions in the support set $S$, it becomes biased towards the same half, causing the observed dip in the correct half accuracy.
-In stage III, the model correctly learns the correct half sub-goal, mastering the full task.
+The transient reduction in the correct half performance ($H_{chem}^{(other)}$ - orange curve), epochs $\approx$ 100-200, confirms this effect.
+Crucially, two out of three stones adjacent to any $x_i$ reside in the same half (the incorrect half), whereas the true target is located in the other half (the correct half).
+Therefore, as the model learns to predict the adjacent stones, it becomes biased towards the same half, causing the observed dip in the correct half accuracy.
+In stage 3, the model correctly learns to predict the correct half, mastering the full task.
 We provide a detailed empirical analysis of this adjacency effect in Appendix \ref{appendix:adjacency_and_non_support_analysis}.